Why has my home premium changed?

 - Rebuild value of your home: Each year, we may raise the amount your home is insured for.
 We do this to account for the increasing cost of building a house, and we call it indexation.
 If the insured value goes up, your policy cost will also go up.
 Remember, you’re the one who decides the final insured value of your home.
 You can always change or undo any updates we make.
 Any changes to this value will change the cost of your insurance.
 Learn more about changes to rebuild values.

-- Premium rate changes: Each year, the cost of your policy might change.
+- Premium rate changes: Each year, the cost of your policy might change, this can be up or down.
 This happens because the pool of money needed to cover claims can vary.
 Insurance providers, like us, look at the number of claims made and the likelihood of future events, such as storms.

 - If many people make claims, for example, after bad weather, the cost for everyone can go up, even if you didn’t make a claim.
 The money you pay helps create a fund that covers these claims, ensuring there is enough money to cover losses when needed.
 So, if there are more claims, the cost could increase for everyone.

-- Reserve bank risk charge: Since its 2020 review The Reserve Bank applies an extremely high catastrophe risk charge to New Zealand insurers.
+- Reserve Bank risk charge: Since its 2020 review, the Reserve Bank has applied an extremely high catastrophe risk charge to New Zealand insurers.
 Most insurers globally have to hold sufficient re-insurance or capital reserves to cover the risk of a 1-200 year catastrophe event.
 New Zealand insurers have to hold sufficient re-insurance or capital reserves for a 1-in-1000 year catastrophe event.

-- 2023 Weather events: Big storms and floods mean more people need help from insurance, pushing up the cost.
-The quantity and severity have been steadily increasing over the last few years with 2023 being off the chart.
+- Weather events: Big storms and floods mean more people need help from insurance, pushing up the cost.
+The quantity and severity have been steadily increasing over the last few years.
 These events tend to have a longer-lasting impact on the amount and cost of re-insurance.
 As a result, the effects can take longer to reach the local market.

 To ensure you have the latest updates on weather events, we’ll regularly update our blog with a link to the IAG Wild Weather Tracker report.